maxprilutskiy/awesome-side-project/README.md

 -   [Substack](https://substack.com/): Start a newsletter.
 Build your community.
 Make money from subscriptions.
 Publishing is free, with no limits.
 We only make money when you do.

     [Pricing](https://substack.com/going-paid?utm_source=menu-dropdown): Writers keep 90% of their revenue minus credit card fees (2-4%)

+-   [Revue](https://www.getrevue.co/): Revue makes it easy for writers and publishers to send editorial newsletters — and get paid.

+    [Pricing](http://help.getrevue.co/en/articles/4754361-how-pricing-works-on-revue): Revue charges only 5% of revenue + stripe charges if you start a paid newsletter.

 ### Legal

 #### Cookies